 Will Chapter 7 Bankruptcy Stop an Eviction?

-Bankruptcy's automatic stay will prevent your landlord from beginning or continuing with eviction proceedings during your Chapter 7 bankruptcy.
-However, there are two important exceptions to this rule.
-In addition, the landlord can always ask the judge to lift the stay, and courts tend to grant these requests.
-(To learn more about the automatic stay, see How the Automatic Stay Protects Bankruptcy Filers.)
+Bankruptcy's automatic stay will prevent your landlord from beginning or continuing eviction proceedings during your Chapter 7 bankruptcy.
+However, there are two important exceptions to this rule, and the landlord can always ask the judge to lift the stay, which courts tend to grant.

-When the Automatic Stay Will Not Stop an Eviction
+When the Automatic Stay Won't Stop an Eviction

 • The landlord got a judgment for possession before the tenant filed for bankruptcy (if the judgment was for failing to pay rent, there is a possible exception to this rule, discussed below).